flow-diff/FlowPlusDiff/README.md

 ## WADI

-The original WADI dataset can be obtained by submitting the request form available at:
+The original WADI dataset can be obtained by submitting the request form:

 https://www.sutd.edu.sg/itrust/request-for-datasets/